openlawlibrary/pygls/examples/json-extension/README.md

 1. `python -m venv env`
 1. `python -m pip install -e .` from root directory
-1. Create `.vscode/settings.json` file and set `python.pythonPath` to point to your python environment where `pygls` is installed
+1. Create `.vscode/settings.json` file and set `python.interpreterPath` to point to your python environment where `pygls` is installed

 ## Install Client Dependencies